LucasHazardous/crook_calculator/README.md

 ### Binary crate

-Build and run the binary, then enter you precious numbers like this:
+Build and run the binary, then enter an equation like this:

 ```
 3 * ( ( 2 + 1 - 1 ) ^ 2 ) / 2 - 3.5